DashineePARMANUM/statistics-projects-summer-2025/README.md

 ## How to Use This Repo

 - Browse by folder to explore individual projects
-- Run the scripts in R or Python environments for reproducibility
+- Run the scripts in the corresponding environments for reproducibility (Postgre PgAdmi/Python/R)
 - Review Excel and Power BI files using the respective software

 ## License